gvwilson/fiction/arecibo/index.md

 She really ought to tell them that being partly blind doesn't affect her hearing...

 Footsteps crunch on the gravel bank behind her.
-She sighs as the trout she was trying to catch darts away.
+She sighs as the blackfish she was trying to catch darts away.
 "Who's there?" she asks,
 the river caressing her knees as she turns.